brickpop/flutter-rust-ffi/README.md

 $ ln -s ../rust/target/universal/release/libexample.a .
 ```

-Append the function signatures from `rust/target/bindings.h` into `flutter/ios/Classes/MylibPlugin.h`
+Append the generated function signatures from `rust/target/bindings.h` into `flutter/ios/Classes/MylibPlugin.h`

 ```sh
 $ cd flutter/ios
 $ cat ../rust/target/bindings.h >> Classes/MylibPlugin.h
 ```

-In our case, it will append `char *rust_greeting(const char *to);` and `void rust_greeting_free(char *s);`
+In our case, it will append `char *rust_greeting(const char *to);` and `void rust_cstr_free(char *s);`

-By default, XCode will skip bundling the `libexample.a` library if it detects that it is not being used.
+NOTE: By default, XCode will skip bundling the `libexample.a` library if it detects that it is not being used.
 To force its inclusion, add a dummy method in `SwiftMylibPlugin.m` that uses at least one of the native functions:

 ```kotlin
 ...